-In every event, we avoid conventionally grown strawberries, and we hope you will too.
+We avoid conventionally grown strawberries in every event, and we hope you will too.
 Strawberries are one of the ubiquitous “dirty dozen” fruits, covered in pesticide residue not easily removed by washing them.

 The Natural Way to Stop Strawberry Pests

-Keeping strawberries off of the ground is the key to avoid the need for pesticides.
+Keeping strawberries off of the ground is the key to avoiding the need for pesticides.
 Otherwise, the fruits will rest on the soil, allowing insects and other pests to nibble on the berries.
-Once you get strawberries growing, learn how to control common pests organically from The Spruce.
+Once strawberries grow, learn how to control common pests organically.

-Strawberries can easily grow in pots and baskets.
-An easy way to keep ground-dwelling insects from having easy access to your crop.
+Strawberries can quickly grow in pots and baskets—an easy way to keep ground-dwelling insects from having easy access to your crop.
 Growing them in baskets or tiered garden containers is the way to go.
 There are all sorts of interesting growing systems designed for strawberry growing.

-You can grow your strawberries vertically in many different ways-pots and hanging baskets aren’t the only options!
+You can grow your strawberries vertically in many different ways-pots, and hanging baskets aren’t the only options!
 You can grow strawberries in rain gutters that can easily be mounted on a windowsill or deck rail.
-Another option would be a Vertical Stair Planter from Menards that will fit into a narrow (but sunny) section of your property.
+Another option would be a Vertical Stair Planter from Menards that will fit into your property’s narrow (but sunny) section.

-Mounting an old shipping palette onto a garage or outbuilding wall is a trendy option to create a wall garden filled with berries.
+Mounting an old shipping palette onto a garage or outbuilding wall is a smart option for creating a walled garden filled with berries.
 Find plans for a DIY Palette Planter that you can make on a weekend afternoon.
-If you’d like any more ideas, check out these vertical gardening ideas from Smart Living Network.
+If you’d like any more ideas, check out these vertical gardening ideas from Country Living.

 Up for trying any of these strawberry growing tips?
 Please share them with us on Instagram!